yash7xm/Vyzon/README.md

   - The arithmetic operators are the same as in other programming languages.
 Ex: `+, -, *, /, %, ^`
 * **Assignment operators:**
   - Assignment operators are the same as in other programming languages.
 Ex: `=, +=, -=, *=, /=`

+## Rules

+1. Every statement in PyNot should end with a semicolon `(;)` to indicate the termination of the statement.
+2. Variable names in PyNot should not start with a number.
+3. All functions in PyNot should be declared above their function calls.